1 / 1

-Chef Troy Guard has been blazing culinary trails in Denver for more than a decade, and while the majority of his restaurants focus on Pan-Asian cuisine, Guard and Grace bucks bok choy for beef — crimson slabs of flesh served in warm-but-modern surroundings offset by a beautifully appointed bar and lounge, a chef’s counter that peers over the expansive exhibition kitchen, and elevated, crescent-shaped booths that overlook the dining room walled with floor-to-ceiling windows.
+Chef Troy Guard has been blazing culinary trails in Denver for more than a decade, and while his taco-focused Los Chingones and breakfast-fosued HashTAG are popular, it might be Guard and Grace that's most craveable.
+Its crimson slabs of beef are served in warm-but-modern surroundings offset by a beautifully appointed bar and lounge, with a chef’s counter that peers over the expansive exhibition kitchen and elevated, crescent-shaped booths that overlook the dining room walled with floor-to-ceiling windows.
 The kitchen pushes all the right buttons: delectable starters, including oak-fried octopus; a raw bar glistening with oysters, crab legs and lobsters; and grill-etched steaks dribbling with juice.
 A towering, glass-enclosed cellar displays upwards of 4,000 bottles of wine.

 Mint, located in the heart of downtown Denver just off the 16th Street Mall, embodies the laid-back spirit of familiar Northern Indian cuisine: curries, tandoori chicken, samosas and vegetarian dishes that zigzag from roasted eggplant to spice-laced potatoes and cauliflower.
 Still, while most of the menu is traditional, the kitchen digs a little deeper, turning out goat in every guise, along with Chettinad curries from South India.
 The space, a siren song of bright red tablecloths and tufted banquettes offset by mint green-accented walls, is cheery, as is the service.